Biomass (energy): Biomass harvested directly for energy

 The main biomass types harvested directly for energy is wood, some food crops and all perennial energy crops.
 One third of the global forest area of 4 billion hectares is used for wood production or other commercial purposes, and forests provide 85% of all biomass used for energy globally.
 In the EU, forests provide 60% of all biomass used for energy, with wood residues and waste being the largest source.

 Woody biomass used for energy often consists of trees and bushes harvested for traditional cooking and heating purposes, particularly in developing countries, with 25 EJ per year used globally for these purposes.
 This practice is highly polluting.
 The World Health Organization (WHO) estimates that cooking-related pollution causes 3.8 million annual deaths.
 The United Nations Sustainable Development Goal 7 aims for the traditional use of biomass for cooking to be phased out by 2030.
 Short-rotation coppices and short-rotation forests are also harvested directly for energy, providing 4 EJ of energy, and are considered sustainable.
 The potential for these crops and perennial energy crops to provide at least 25 EJ annually by 2050 is estimated.

-Food crops harvested for energy include sugar-producing crops (such as sugarcane), starch-producing crops (such as corn), and oil-producing crops (such as rapeseed).
+Food crops harvested for energy include sugar-producing crops (such as sugarcane), starch-producing crops (such as maize), and oil-producing crops (such as rapeseed).
 Sugarcane is a perennial crop, while corn and rapeseed are annual crops.
 Sugar- and starch-producing crops are used to make bioethanol, and oil-producing crops are used to make biodiesel.
 The United States is the largest producer of bioethanol, while the European Union is the largest producer of biodiesel.
 The global production of bioethanol and biodiesel provides 2.2 and 1.5 EJ of energy per year, respectively.
 Biofuel made from food crops harvested for energy is also known as "first-generation" or "traditional" biofuel and has relatively low emission savings.

 The IPCC estimates that between 0.32 and 1.4 billion hectares of marginal land are suitable for bioenergy worldwide.